Mayfield throws 2 TDs, Browns hold off Colts to move to 4-1

 Colts: DT Denico Autry left in the first half with an ankle injury. ...
 Safety Julian Blackmon left with a groin injury.

-Browns: Starting RG Wyatt Teller left with a calf injury in the first quarter and didn't return.
+Browns: Starting RG Wyatt Teller strained his left calf in the first quarter and didn’t return.
 Chris Hubbard took his spot. ...
-Rookie LB Jacob Phillips injured his knee in the second half. ...
+Harrison suffered a concussion. ...
+Rookie LB Jacob Phillips injured his knee in the second half and will undergo an MRI. ...
 DE Olivier Vernon left with a groin injury in the fourth period.

 UP NEXT